New Rule Reduces Medicare Coverage Gaps

-A proposed new federal regulation is expected to keep 65-year-olds from having to wait for their Medicare coverage to kick in regardless of when they apply during official enrollment periods.
-The rule also would provide special enrollment windows for people who, through no fault of their own, didn’t sign up when they were supposed to.
+A new federal regulation will keep 65-year-olds from having to wait for their Medicare coverage to kick in regardless of when they apply during official enrollment periods.
+The rule, finalized on October 28, also provides several new special enrollment windows, including for people who, through no fault of their own, didn’t sign up when they were supposed to.

-The proposal would implement Medicare enrollment changes included in the sweeping appropriations law Congress passed in late 2020 and are scheduled to take effect Jan.
+The new regulation implements Medicare enrollment changes included in the sweeping appropriations law Congress passed in late 2020 and will take effect Jan.
 1.

 Join today and save 25% off the standard annual rate.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.